zqiaohe/datascience/README.md

 # datascience
-Programming Assignments from MIPT specialization
+Programming Assignments from MIPT specialization and other courses